 Romesco is a rich Spanish sauce typically made with charred tomatoes and roasted red peppers, puréed and thickened with toasted almonds and bread.
-The flavors are further sharpened with the addition of raw garlic, vinegar, chile powder, or red pepper flakes.
+The flavors are further sharpened by adding raw garlic, vinegar, chile powder, or red pepper flakes.

-When blended with the red peppers, the sauce becomes creamy and thick with a rich nutty-sweet flavor.
+The sauce becomes creamy and thick with a rich nutty-sweet flavor when blended with the red peppers.

 I don't know why anyone would add oil to Romesco sauce.
 The restaurant version I had, although delicious, was unnecessarily greasy.
-Since I leave the oil out and let my taste buds guide me, I made my Romesco with these simple ingredients.
+Since I leave the oil out and let my taste buds guide me, I made this delicious sauce with these simple ingredients.

 Even though you can roast your own red peppers, the brands in water are a quick and simple shortcut to an otherwise long experience.